Richard Johns: RAF career

 Promoted to air vice marshal on 1 January 1989, Johns went on to be Senior Air Staff Officer at RAF Strike Command in 1989 before he took up the appointment of Air Officer Commanding No 1 Group in 1991.
 He was appointed a Companion of the Order of the Bath in the 1991 Birthday Honours.
 It was also in 1991 that Johns served as one of three British directors of operations on the senior planning staff for Operation Granby (the British contribution to the Gulf War).
 Promoted to air marshal on 24 February 1993, Johns's next appointment was as Chief of Staff and Deputy Commander-in-Chief RAF Strike Command later that year.
 Advanced to Knight Commander of the Order of the Bath in 1994 New Year Honours and promoted to air chief marshal on 30 June 1994, Johns was appointed Commander-in-Chief Strike Command also on 30 June 1994.
 However, on 10 July 1994, Sir John Thomson who had just been appointed Commander-in-Chief of Allied Forces North West Europe died and Johns was transferred from Strike Command to the NATO command.
 In this role he acted as a supporting commander for joint operations in the Balkans.
 He became Honorary Colonel of 73 Engineer Regiment (Volunteers) on 29 November 1994.

 Johns became Chief of the Air Staff (CAS) in 1997 and was advanced to Knight Grand Cross of the Order of the Bath in the 1997 Birthday Honours.
 He was also appointed Air Aide-de-Camp to The Queen on 9 April 1997.
 As CAS he advised the British Government on the air force aspects of the Strategic Defence Review and on NATO's air campaign during the Kosovo War, contending that air power had been highly accurate during the 11-week air campaign against the Serbs.
 He was succeeded by Sir Peter Squire as Chief of the Air Staff and Johns retired from the RAF in 2000.

 Later life

 Johns became Constable and Governor of Windsor Castle in 2000: he was advanced to Knight Commander of the Royal Victorian Order on relinquishing that appointment on 17 December 2007.
 He also became honorary air commodore of the Royal Air Force Regiment on 22 April 2000.
 He was Chairman of the Trustees of the RAF Museum from 2000 to 2006 and has been President of Hearing Dogs for Deaf People since 2005.

 Personal life

-In 1965 he married Elizabeth Naomi Anne Manning; they have one son and two daughters.
+In 1965, Johns married Elizabeth Naomi Anne Manning; they have one son and two daughters.
 His interests include military history, rugby, cricket and equitation.